-Access your account with your smartphone using cardless ATMs
+Access your account with your smartphone using a cardless ATM

 Use your phone to withdraw cash from ATMs when you don't have your debit card.

-Some of the top banks have found a way to make accessing your cash even easier.
-With secure apps installed on your mobile phone, you can access your digital wallet to withdraw the money from an ATM.
+Some banks have found a way to make accessing your cash even easier.
+With secure apps installed on your mobile phone, you can access your digital wallet to withdraw the money from a cardless ATM without using your physical debit card.
 Your phone is already at your fingertips – now your cash will be too.

-What are cardless ATMs and how do they work?
+What is a cardless ATM and how does it work?

 Cardless cash works by providing you with a unique code that you enter into an ATM to withdraw cash when you don’t have your card.
 This is beneficial if you’re on a run, at the beach, at an amusement park or anywhere else you don’t want to carry a card.
 You can even share your code with friends or family members so they can withdraw money when you’re not there.